dthyresson/pixeez/README.md

 - [x] uuid generation using [The UX of UUIDs](https://www.unkey.com/blog/uuid-ux) pattern   from [Unkey](https://unkey.com/)
 - [x] custom generator templates for SDL Codegen and Cells with custom lifecycle components
 - [x] QR code on server startup for easy mobile app access
+- [x] About page generation script `about.ts` with project README details with flow diagram

 ## Technologies Used